meodai/exalt.biz/README.md

 2. use the terminal/command-line to navigate to the folder where you checked out the project
 3. install deps by typing `npm install`
 4. once done type `npm start` to work on the project

+# lisence
+© David Aerne
+Feel free to do whatever with the sources.
+The illustrations are owned by the client.
+Don't share or reuse them